Treble Cone: Proposed gondola

 The gondola was approved late in 2008, with a 10-year building consent.
 Due to the current economic climate, there appears to be no desire to install the lift in the short term.

 On Friday 14 July 2006, The Press ran a story on Treble Cone Investments lodging resource consent applications regarding a proposed gondola from Cattle Flat (at the base of the ski field access road) to the ski field itself.
 The proposed gondola would travel 3.3 km in under 11 minutes, and be capable of carrying 2000 people an hour.
 It would rise 945 m.

 Talk of a gondola has been around for some time, but has been re-ignited recently due to the deaths of three young Australian skiers when they drove off the access road in 2004.
 The access road is under regular criticism from patrons because of its corrugations, steep incline with tight switchbacks and lack of safety barriers.
 It also coincides with other objectives for the ski field, said Treble Cone director, Richard Hanson.
-A increase in ticket prices in 2006 seems to be to help the funding of the building project.
-On good days the field is always short of car parking, and cars may be parked up to a kilometer down the access road.
+An increase in ticket prices in 2006 seems to be to help the funding of the building project.
+On good days the field is always short of car parking, and cars may be parked up to a kilometre down the access road.
 Because of these reasons the gondola is a very popular proposal with locals except for the likelihood of more overcrowding at the resort.